nick-paul/raytrace_demo.aya/README.md

 An implementation of [Ray Tracing in One Weekend By Peter Shirley](https://raytracing.github.io/).

-*Note: This repo implements the brute-force algorithm from book 1 only and is quite slow.*
+This implementation is multi-threaded.

 Requires aya >= `0.6`
 You can get aya from here: https://github.com/aya-lang/aya/releases

+*Note: This repo implements the brute-force algorithm from book 1 only and is quite slow.*

 ## Install